dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 This holds the actual robot framework/selenium tests.
 The tests are themselves organised into different folders.
 The `libs` folder holds python and robot framework libraries used by the tests themselves.

 ### webdriver
 This holds chromedriver, used by selenium to interact with the browser.
 It is automatically downloaded when the tests are run.
+If you're having trouble (e.g. browser and chromedriver versions aren't compatible) you can also manually place your chromedriver of choice in this directory.

-# Guidelines for people writing tests
+# Guidelines for people writing UI tests

 It is essential that we ensure test suites can run in parallel.
 This might not be the case if one test suite relies on test data that another changes.
 AND this might cause the tests, when run in parallel, to fail in unpredictable ways, making it difficult to determine what test data is the failure-making culprit.